RedSamurai07/Demand-Forecasting-at-Scale/README.md

 <img width="1267" height="891" alt="image" src="https://github.com/user-attachments/assets/34fc551f-d41e-4ddc-ae07-c69f5e5e1502" />

+Model Deployment Guide:

+Stage 1: Setting Up Your Local Environment
+Begin your journey by establishing a development workspace on your computer before anything goes online.
+Get Python & Pip: Obtain the most recent 3.x release from python.org and confirm installation by entering python --version in your command line.
+Get Git: Acquire Git and register for a GitHub account, then execute git config --global user.name "Your Name" to connect your system to your profile.
+Get Docker Desktop: This critical software lets you bundle your application to ensure consistent behavior across your laptop and production servers.
+While setting this up, register for Docker Hub—it will serve as your "Container Repository."

+Stage 2: Organizing Your Workspace (Code & Dependencies) Structure your machine learning application properly.
+Build a Project Directory: Execute mkdir my-ml-app && cd my-ml-app.
+Configure a Virtual Environment: Execute python -m venv venv and activate using source venv/bin/activate (Mac) or .\venv\Scripts\activate (Windows).
+Purpose?
+This prevents conflicts between ML frameworks (such as Scikit-Learn or PyTorch) across different projects.
+Generate a requirements.txt: Document your dependencies here (examples: pandas, scikit-learn, flask).
+Deploy them via pip install -r requirements.txt.
+Prior to this, capture package versions by running pip list in your terminal.

+Stage 3: Packaging for Distribution (Containerization & Repository) Your code is ready; now package it for transport.
+Develop a Dockerfile: This script instructs Docker to fetch Python, transfer your codebase, install dependencies, and launch the model.
+Construct your Image: Execute docker build -t my-ml-model.
+Upload to Repository: Authenticate with Docker Hub through your terminal (docker login) and upload your image for cloud accessibility: docker push username/my-ml-model.
+Important: Within the Dockerfile, verify Python tags at hub.docker.com/_/python for containerization compatibility.

+tage 4: Production Launch & Workflow Automation
+Manual deployment is outdated; professionals employ automation to synchronize the production application with the source code.
+Cloud Infrastructure: Select a platform (such as GCP or AWS) to host your model permanently online.
+CI/CD Framework: Implement GitHub Actions to automate the build and deployment workflow.
+Each code commit to GitHub triggers automatic cloud updates.
+Basic Monitoring: Leverage your provider's native tools to track server performance and resource consumption.

+Stage 5: Cloud Infrastructure & Continuous Integration (Deployment & CI/CD)
+This stage brings your project into production.
+Cloud Platform Account (AWS/GCP/Azure): Choose one provider.
+Newcomers often find Google Cloud (GCP) or DigitalOcean more user-friendly than AWS.
+CI/CD (GitHub Actions): First, create a test.py file for model validation and metric visualization on MLflow.

+Establish a directory in your project: .github/workflows/ and within it:
+Include a .yml configuration that triggers: "Upon each GitHub code push, reconstruct my Docker image and deploy to the cloud."
+Monitoring: After the model runs on cloud infrastructure, utilize the provider's dashboard (like AWS CloudWatch) to detect errors or excessive CPU consumption.

+Stage 5: Performance Monitoring (Prometheus & Grafana):
+The final verification layer.
+1).
+Prometheus: Collects metrics from your deployed model (traffic volume, crash reports).
+2).
+Grafana: Interfaces with Prometheus to display dynamic, visual dashboards of your model's performance.

 ### Insights

 - The "Holiday Halo" Effect: Sales during the four major holiday weeks account for a disproportionate amount of annual revenue, requiring specialized model weighting.